joypoddar/reactJS_tutorial/README.md

 ### Error Handling Phase Methods

 There are two methods *static getDerivedStateFromError(error) and componentDidCatch(error, info).* These methods are called when there is an error either during rendering, in a lifecycle method, or the constructor of any child component

+## Tutorial 25: Fragments

+Fragments lets us group a list of children elements without creating extra nodes to the DOM.
+React rule specifies that the render element can have multiple divs inside a parent div. `React.Fragments` allow us to bypass that.
+It can accept `key` attribute when rendering lists of items.
+We can only pass the key attribute as an attribute of the react fragment.
+If we use the short-hand method of React.Fragments, we cannot pass in the key attribute.